 - If your e-liquid or nic salt bottles are less than 3.4oz/100ml, place them inside a clear resealable bag along with your other liquids, gels, and aerosols.

 - When going through airport security, take this bag out and place it in a screening bin.

 - Cabin pressure can cause bottles to expand, so it can be a good idea to only take partially used bottles that have some unused space at the top.

 Don’t Vape At the Airport

 You are not allowed to vape at either the airport or on a plane unless there is a designated smoking lounge at the airport where it is allowed.

 If you are discovered vaping at the airport or on a plane, you will face a fine or even jail time if you are found to have tampered with a smoke detector, or failed to comply with a crew member’s instruction to stop vaping.

-Can You Bring a Vape on a Plane?
+Related: What Happens If You Smoke or Vape on a Plane?

 According to TSA regulations, you can bring a vape pen on plane, but only if it is packed in your carry on.

 This applies to all kinds of vaping devices, including disposable vapes.